What is Schizophrenia?

 Schizophrenia can be slow in development where an individual does not know that he/she has been suffering from the condition for long and in some cases, it can develop suddenly.

-The signs of schizophrenia are often difficult to distinguish from other similar mental disorders.
+The signs and symptoms are often difficult to distinguish from other similar mental disorders.

 How to tell if someone you know has schizophrenia?

 There are many indications shown by individuals who have schizophrenia.

 These signs are difficult to recognize in teenagers.
 A few symptoms include:

 - Disorganized speech as a result of chaotic or cluttered thinking